Stunned Bar Owner Says Delphi Suspect Sat Inches Away From ‘Wanted’ Sketch

 Libby and Abby disappeared the day before Valentine’s Day 2017.
 The two had gone out for a walk and never returned, prompting a massive search that night.
 The girls’ bodies were found the next day, near a creek.

 Libby’s grandmother, Becky Patty, told The Daily Beast last December that the family’s lives had “been on hold for five years.”
-In 2019, Indiana State Police Superintendent Doug Carter said police believe the suspect “is from Delphi—currently or has previously lived here, visits Delphi on a regular basis or works here.”
+In 2019, Indiana State Police Superintendent Doug Carter said police believed the suspect was “from Delphi—currently or has previously lived here, visits Delphi on a regular basis or works here.”

 Investigators discovered a brief video on Libby’s cellphone which was taken the day she and Abby vanished.
 The grainy footage appeared to show a man walking on a narrow bridge near where the girls had been last seen.
 In audio released by police, the suspect can be heard saying, “Down the hill.”